Tipping on Kilimanjaro

 The tipping ceremony

-The tipping ceremony itself will take place on the last night on the mountain.
+The tipping announcement itself will take place on the last night on the mountain.
 Your group will be supplied with envelopes to assist with the distribution of tips.

 Tips can be made in US dollars or Tanzanian Shillings.
-Please note that it is very important that US bills be new (post 2006), crisp and untorn.
+It is very important that US bills be new (no more than 10 years old), crisp and untorn.

 Do you have to tip?